Overactive bladder: Procedures

-Various devices (Urgent PC Neuromodulation System) may also be used.
 Botulinum toxin A (Botox) is approved by the Food and Drug Administration in adults with neurological conditions, including multiple sclerosis and spinal cord injury.
 Botulinum Toxin A injections into the bladder wall can suppress involuntary bladder contractions by blocking nerve signals and may be effective for up to 9 months.
-The growing knowledge of pathophysiology of overactive bladder fuelled a huge amount of basic and clinical research in this field of pharmacotherapy.
-A surgical intervention involves the enlargement of the bladder using bowel tissues, although generally used as a last resort.
-This procedure can greatly enlarge urine volume in the bladder.
+The growing knowledge of pathophysiology of overactive bladder fueled a huge amount of basic and clinical research in this field of pharmacotherapy.